 If you come across another variant or your Nikon COOLPIX P950 doesn't correspond to our review, let us know, and we'll update it.

 Note: This camera only allows continuous shooting in 'High Speed' and 'Silent' modes in bursts of 10 frames at a speed of 7 fps before having to wait for the buffer to empty to shoot another ten frames.
 However, it does allow for 120 fps and 60 fps shooting in 'High Speed' with the image quality locked to VGA, although this feature is for time-lapse photography rather than a true continuous shooting mode.
-It's also advertised to capture approximately 200 frames in its 'Low Speed' continuous mode, but we don't currently test this.
+It's also advertised to capture approximately 200 frames in its 'Low Speed' continuous mode.

 Note: Clean HDMI output is only available when the camera is in 'Movie' mode.
 Once connected, the 'HDMI' settings menu is grayed out, meaning you have to select the resolution and enable clean HDMI output before connecting the HDMI cable to the camera.